 WARNING ISSUED: Subject(s) were contacted and warned of violation.

 NO FURTHER ACTION: No further investigative action is required.

-The Daily Crime Log can be accessed online at http://www.swccd.edu/index.aspx?page=2526.
+The Daily Crime Log can be accessed online at Public Information & Resources (swccd.edu)

 Paper copies are available on demand at each of the Southwestern Community College District campuses: